-In Edge browser, there is a feature available to save the resources or memory, called Sleeping tabs.
-There is a similar function available in Mozilla Firefox, called Tab Sleep.
+In the Edge browser, there is a feature available to save the resources or memory called Sleeping tabs.
+There is a similar function available in Mozilla Firefox called Tab Sleep.
 This post will guide you on enabling or disabling the Tab Sleep feature in the Firefox browser.
 When this feature is turned on, Firefox puts inactive tabs (that you haven’t accessed for a few minutes) to sleep mode or suspends those tabs.
 That is a beneficial feature to save the system resources or memory.
-Whenever you access any of the inactive tabs, those are awakened or bring back to the active mode with a refresh.
+Whenever you access any of the inactive tabs, those are awakened or brought back to active mode with a refresh.

 How to Enable or Disable Tab Sleep feature in Firefox browser?

-To enable or disable the Tab Sleep feature in the Mozilla Firefox browser, perform the following steps:-
+To enable or disable the Tab Sleep feature in the Mozilla Firefox browser on Windows 11 or 10, perform the following steps:-

 Step 2.
 You will see a “Proceed with Caution” warning message.
 Click on the “Accept the Risk and Continue” button to open the “Advanced Preferences” page.